All Episodes

 How many times does the president have to say that's enough?

-Look, I mean, this is a very important, I think very useful debate for the American people.
+Look, I mean, this is a very important, I think, very useful Debate for the American people.

-This handful of professional left-wing anti-Trump reporters don't have an automatic legal right to be in the White House.
+This handful of professional and left-wing anti-Trump reporters don't have an automatic legal right to be in the White House.

 I mean, nobody ever said that Acosta somehow is superior to every other American citizen.

-Uh I argued over a year ago, put them all out of the White House.
+I argued over a year ago: put them all out of the White House, send them over to the old executive office building, send them anywhere.

-Um, but don't treat them as though they are a privileged aristocracy of the media who are allowed to act like lords and ladies and be arrogant and ignorant and nasty, and we still have to call on him.
+But don't treat them as though they are a privileged aristocracy of the media who are allowed to act like lords and ladies and be arrogant and ignorant and nasty.

 And Acosta, of course, has worked overtime.

-I mean, he's made look, this is a guy who was unknown before Donald Trump.
+Look, this is a guy who was unknown before Donald Trump.

-Uh he's desperately working to make his career as the Sam Donaldson of the Trump era.
+He's desperately working to make his career as the Sam Donaldson of the Trump era.

-Uh, and so he's deliberately nasty, deliberately confrontational.
+And so he's deliberately nasty, deliberately confrontational.

 Let me move on.

-It's like the Nancy Pelosi hate destroy Trump Congress of this year.
+It's like the Nancy Pelosi hate-destroy Trump Congress of this year.

-Um they don't have a big margin in the House, but there's a big fight.
+They don't have a big margin in the House, but there's a big fight.

-She's now playing a bit, I think it would be ridiculous to win back the House with a pink wave, and you're not going to elect the leader who led the way, and so that's now the headline is in political Pelosi warns against ousting a woman.
+I think it would be ridiculous to win back the House with a pink wave, and you're not going to elect the leader who led the way.

-Alexandria Oscario Cortez is now protesting in Pelosi's office over things.
+Alexandria Oscario-Cortez is now protesting in Pelosi's office over things.

 What about all this infighting?